omaralfaqih6/breast_cancer_wisconsin/README.md

 ## Future Considerations

-In our current approach, we selected one model out of the four we tested and identified the top five features based on that model’s performance.
-However, the models we evaluated had very similar performance levels.
-If we treat each model as a subject matter expert, then choosing one over the others means favoring a single expert while overlooking others with nearly equal track records.
+Given more time, we would adopt a more comprehensive approach.
+Initially, we would apply dimensionality reduction techniques like Principal Component Analysis (PCA) to reduce the dataset's dimensions to 10-15 features.
+This step would help us address potential feature redundancy, as some of the top features—while not highly correlated—are likely addressing the same underlying dimension of the dataset.
+By reducing the dimensionality, we could improve the model’s interpretability and possibly uncover new insights that aren’t as apparent in the higher-dimensional space.

-Given more time, we would have taken a more holistic approach by analyzing feature importance across all models that achieved over 90% performance.
-Specifically, we would calculate and compare SHAP values for each of these models to identify features that are consistently important across the board.
-The idea is that if multiple high-performing models agree on certain features, those are likely to be genuinely influential.
-Features deemed unimportant by all models would be strong candidates for exclusion, while those with mixed importance rankings would warrant further investigation.
+After this reduction, we would reintroduce the four models, applying SHAP values to analyze and compare feature importance across all models that performed above 90%.
+If multiple high-performing models consistently highlight the same features, those are likely the most influential.
+Features consistently deemed unimportant across models would be strong candidates for exclusion, while those showing mixed importance would warrant deeper investigation.

-We would also have complemented this analysis with interviews or discussions with subject matter experts to better understand the context and relevance of these variables.
-Their insights could help validate the model findings and align them with existing research or real-world patterns.
+By adopting this approach, we would not only improve the model’s robustness but also gain a clearer understanding of the most important variables driving our predictions.

 # Data Verification